$0 Mexico → Spain Work Visa Guide — Quick-Start Checklist

 Step 3: File Form 036 or 037 with AEAT (Hacienda) Form 037 (simplified) works for most straightforward self-employed registrations.
 File it through the AEAT online portal (sede.agenciatributaria.gob.es) or in person at your local tax office.
 This registers you for IRPF (income tax) and, if you have Spanish clients, for IVA (VAT).

 Step 4: Register with RETA via Social Security File Form TA.0521 (Solicitud de Alta/Baja en el Régimen Especial de Trabajadores Autónomos) with the Tesorería General de la Seguridad Social (TGSS).
-This can be done online through the Sistema RED portal or in person at a TGSS office.
+This can be done through the Social Security online portal or in person at a TGSS office.

 If you are using the Certificado de Cobertura from IMSS, present it at this step to the TGSS to register your exemption instead of full RETA enrollment.